kaushlendraU/React-JS/README.md

 6. Project 6: 06reactrouter
 7. 11MegaBlog

-  ## MegaBlog is a full stack application. for backend i used appwrite and also learned about html-react-parser, react-hook-form, tinymce
+  ## MegaBlog is a full stack application.
+For backend i used appwrite and also learned about html-react-parser, react-hook-form, tinymce

 MegaBlog: